trteodor/trteodor/Readme.md

 Hi, there!
 I'm Teodor, an Embedded Software Engineer.
 <hr>
 <h3>
+A few words about my experience:

   Actually i have experience with MCU drivers, like usart, i2c, spi, rcc, flash, ethernet, usb, unit tests in embedded systems, own RTOS, and build systems with GNU make file.

   I also prepared a DLTuc library parially compliance with autosar DLT protocool.

 If you want you can see my projects, I managed to put a large part of them in the repositories available on this profile.

-When I started my adventure with microcontrollers, I created in my opinion its professional / advanced project of Line Follower Light, with this construction you may win Competition of Robots in this category!
+When I started my adventure with microcontrollers, I created in my opinion its professional / advanced project of Line Follower Light.
 You can find this project here: https://github.com/trteodor/LineFollower_Light
 </h3>

 </h1>